tillbiskup/cwepr/docs/index.rst

 A list of features, not all implemented yet but aimed at for the first public release (cwEPR 0.1):

-* History of each processing step, automatically generated, aiming at full reproducibility
+* Fully reproducible processing of cw-EPR data

 * Import of EPR data from diverse sources (Bruker ESP, EMX, Elexsys; Magnettech)